 Alex has a BA First Class Honours in English Literature from Goldsmiths, University of London and an MA in Creative Writing from the University of East Anglia, UK.

-He lives in Hanoi, Vietnam, and is a writer, teacher and owner of photography tour company Vietnam in Focus.
+He lives in Hanoi, Vietnam, and is a writer, teacher and founder of photography tour company Vietnam in Focus.

 Our new mayor, a rat of his word, announced the crackdown after inauguration.
 Rottweilers were rounded up first, muzzled, then marched out of town.
 Few onlookers said a word: a notorious mauling years back stayed fresh in the memory.
 Next came the Dobermans: a more refined breed, but reputed to bite.